slushman/rosh/README.md

 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A custom WordPress theme framework, original derived from _s, or underscores by Automattic, designed and coded by slushman.
+A custom WordPress theme framework, originally derived from _s, or underscores by Automattic, designed and coded by slushman.

 ## Description

-A custom WordPress theme framework, original derived from _s, or underscores by Automattic, designed and coded by slushman.
+A custom WordPress theme framework, originally derived from _s, or underscores by Automattic, designed and coded by slushman.